-Hard Disk Drives (XE270 chassis)
+Disk Drives (HDDs or SSDs)

 The 2U chassis supports a maximum of eight SAS or SATA disk drives.
 Install the drives from left to right.
 Note: All disk drive bays must be populated to maintain system thermals.
 Drive bays must either have a disk drive or a drive blank installed.